Dog · Large Breed

 On the Australian Shepherd

-Are Australian Shepherds good family dogs?
 Australian Shepherds can be excellent family dogs when they receive enough exercise, training, and supervision.
 They are affectionate and devoted, but their energy level and herding instincts mean they do best with families who can provide structure and regular activity.

-Do Australian Shepherds need a lot of exercise?
 Yes, this is a high-energy breed that typically needs substantial daily physical exercise along with mental work.
 Without enough activity, they may become frustrated and develop unwanted behaviors such as barking, pacing, or destructive chewing.

-Are Australian Shepherds easy to train?
 They are usually very trainable because they are intelligent, responsive, and eager to engage with their handlers.
 However, they learn bad habits quickly too, so consistent positive training and early socialization are important.

-Do Australian Shepherds shed a lot?
 Australian Shepherds shed moderately year-round and often heavily during seasonal coat changes.
 Regular brushing helps remove loose hair, reduce matting, and keep the coat and skin in better condition.

-What type of home is best for an Australian Shepherd?
 The best home is one with active owners who enjoy training, outdoor activity, and daily interaction with their dog.
 They can live in different settings, but they usually do poorly in homes where they are left bored, under-exercised, or without a job to do.

 Adjacent Breeds